stegu/perlin-noise/README.md

 them in a proper repository.

-The functions are in plain C, but the code is very straightforward, comsisting solely of plain computational sequences.
+The functions are in plain C, but the code is very straightforward, consisting solely of plain computational sequences.
 Porting to C++ is only a matter of encapsulating this in classes, and porting to any other language should be a reasonably easy as well.